 Bethesda founder concludes "what Microsoft owns, Sony cannot get"

-Reading time icon 3 min. read
+3 min. read

-Read the affiliate disclosure page to find out how can you help MSPoweruser effortlessly and without spending any money.
-Read more
+Read our disclosure page to find out how can you help MSPoweruser sustain the editorial team Read more

-Bethesda founder Christopher Weaver has weighed in on his thoughts regarding the recent acquisition of Bethesda Softworks parent company ZeniMax Media
+Bethesda founder Christopher Weaver has weighed in on his thoughts regarding the recent acquisition of Bethesda Softworks parent company ZeniMax Media.

 Weaver, the original founder of ZeniMax Media, left the company back in 2002 but remained the company’s largest shareholder for years after.
 Following the company’s $7.5 billion acquisition, the founder shared his thoughts in an interview with Inverse.